sagemath/sage-archive-2023-02-01/src/doc/en/installation/source.rst

 General requirements
 ~~~~~~~~~~~~~~~~~~~~

-Your computer comes with at least 4 GB of free disk space running one of the
+Your computer comes with at least 5 GB of free disk space running one of the
 supported versions of an operating system listed at
 http://wiki.sagemath.org/SupportedPlatforms.
+It is recommended to have at least 2 GB of RAM, but you might get away
+with less (be sure to have some swap space in this case).

 In addition to standard `POSIX <http://en.wikipedia.org/wiki/POSIX>`_ utilities
 and a `bash <http://en.wikipedia.org/wiki/Bash_(Unix_shell)>`_-compatible shell,
 the following standard command-line development tools must be installed on your
 computer:

-- A **C compiler**: GCC version 4.0.1 or newer should work.
+- A **C compiler**: Since Sage builds its own GCC if needed,
-  Older versions may or may not work.
+  a wide variety of C compilers is supported.
+  Many GCC versions work,
+  from as old as version 3.4.3 to the most recent release.
-  On Solaris or OpenSolaris systems, the Sun compiler should also work.
+  On Solaris systems, the Sun compiler should also work.
+  Clang currently does not work.
+  See also `Using alternative compilers`_.
 - **make**: GNU make, version 3.80 or later.
-- **m4**.
+Version 3.82 or later is recommended.
+- **m4**: GNU m4 1.4.2 or later (non-GNU or older versions might also work).
 - **perl**: version 5.8.0 or later.
-- **ranlib**.
+- **ar** and **ranlib**: can be obtained as part of GNU binutils.
 - **tar**: GNU tar version 1.17 or later, or BSD tar.

 Sage also needs a C++ compiler and a Fortran compiler.